bodhiresearchgroup/Emerging-Manager-Smart-Portfolio/README.md

 5. Create your own branch and make all edits there.
 Don't push to main.

 ## Running UI
+Note: Pula Capital.csv and Aegeri Capital.csv currently trigger edge cases that result in runtime errors.
+Move them out of the data folder before attempting to run the code, but DON'T push this change.
 How to run:
 1. Open terminal
 2. Activate virtual environment